 One of America’s most prominent policy voices, John Bolton is a lawyer and diplomat who has spent his career fighting to protect American national interests.

-As National Security Advisor to President Donald Trump, Ambassador Bolton championed a strong and resolute U.S. foreign and defense policy – recognized for his powerful national-security influence and past administrative experience, having served in the Reagan administration and under former presidents George H.W.
+As National Security Advisor, Ambassador Bolton championed a strong and resolute US foreign and defense policy – recognized for his powerful national-security influence and past administrative experience, having served in the Reagan administration and under former presidents George H.W.
 Bush and George W. Bush.

 As the U.S. Ambassador to the United Nations, Bolton strongly defended American economic and security interests, as he did throughout his time at the State and Justice Departments.
 During his tenure, he was a leading voice on the need for the Security Council to take strong and meaningful action against international proliferation and terrorism.